 Among the tools in the kit, the double-sided brush pen is my favorite.
 It’s nice to have two tip sizes at once and allows you to switch between the fine tip and flexible tip.
 Producing bolder streaks and delicate lines have never been easier.
 Besides that, the felt tips render an effortless application and very smooth lines.
 Although you can feel they’re soft, the tips aren’t flimsy.
 Instead, they are sturdy and able to deliver refined characters without smudging.

 4. Wildflower Art Studio Brush Lettering Calligraphy Kit

 If you’re into brush lettering and calligraphy and you don’t have any idea on which pens to buy, you’ll have enough with this beginner kit.
 It is a set of 6 different types of brush pens ranging from fine to wide tips.
 It also comes with a pencil that beginners can use for tracing and sketching.

-As usual, I’m always impressed with the variety of pens and supplies from this brand, which I consider very beneficial for progressive learning.
+As usual, I’m always impressed with the variety of pens for hand lettering and supplies from this brand, which I consider very beneficial for progressive learning.
 With the available fine and broad tips, it becomes a lot easier to try and practice various types of line widths and depths.
 Although there are differences in the tips, every pen renders effortless application in their glides.
 The inks are rich and don’t bleed through.